TheRenegadeCoder/sample-programs-website/docs/projects/hello-world/pascal/index.md/index.md

 ```

 Since Pascal is a compiled language, we first need to compile our script.
-After compilation, we’ll have an executable we can run.
+After compilation, we'll have an executable we can run.
 When we run it, the
 “Hello, World!” string should print to the console.